ethereum/swarm-dapps/doc/registrar-dapp.md

 ### Binding between registrar and registrar đapp

-The most natural way to bind an interface đapp to a registrar contract deployed for a particular ENS domain is to register it under a reserved name, such as `nic`, in the same domain.
+In order to bind an interface đapp to a registrar contract deployed for a particular ENS domain, it must be registered under the reserved name `nic` in the same domain.
 This allows for independent upgrades for both the contract and the interface đapp, while providing a secure, block chain certified binding between the two.